-Now that you have identified the skills and experiences you need to achieve your career goal, you can proceed to create a concrete plan on how to achieve it.
-Here is what you need to do:
+Now that you have identified the skills and experiences you need to achieve your goals, here is how to create a career development plan to help you achieve them

 Set small, task-oriented goals as part of your action plan — Create a set of tasks and identify means of accomplishing them.
-For instance, if one of the needed skills is to learn how to operate certain software, take a course to polish on it.
+For instance, if one of the needed skills is to learn how to operate certain software, take a course to polish it.

 Organise your goals around a reasonable timeline and start with short-term goals that you can achieve quickly before moving to long-term goals.
 It's also important to track your progress as you go along.

-Think SMART — The SMART goal template (Specific, Measurable, Attainable, Relevant and Time-bound) helps you to design your goals, ensuring they are tangible and realistic, and therefore achievable.
+Think SMART — The SMART goal template (Specific, Measurable, Attainable, Relevant and Time-bound) helps you design your goals, ensuring they are tangible, realistic, and therefore achievable.

 Create task deadlines — Working with deadlines is a sure way to complete your tasks within the set timeline.

 Implementing your personal goals and evaluating them along the way ensures you are on the right path from beginning to end.
 For guaranteed success, you need to keep track of every activity to make sure you are doing everything in the correct order.
 Equally important, consider milestones and update your goals as circumstances change and more opportunities present themselves.

 At Airswift, we strive to help individuals in the energy, process, and infrastructure sectors in reaching their career aspirations.
 We encourage you to sign up to our jobs board to explore the latest global vacancies and opportunities tailored to your career development needs.

 This post was written by: Zoe Carpenter, Regional Recruitment Manager, Airswift